-The GDX Automotive Non-Traditional Endowed Scholarship will be awarded annually to a non-traditional student.
+The GDX Automotive Non-Traditional Endowed Scholarship is awarded annually to a non-traditional student.
 The recipient must be an Independence County resident for a minimum of one year.
 The scholarship committee will choose the recipient.
-This award is made possible by a donation from GDX Automotive.
+This scholarship is provided by a donation from GDX Automotive.